Trends

 - Understand modification patterns

-Alert Trends
+Integrity Trends

 Track integrity issues over time:

-- Suspect hash changes
+- New suspect hash changes per scan

 Features